shubham-shahh/lidar_map_localizer/README.md

 </table>
 </div>

-I have tiled the camera a little but for this hand held setup to avoid moving people etc but on a drone the desireable angle would be forward facing.
+I have tilted the camera slightly for this handheld setup to avoid capturing moving people, etc., but on a drone, the desirable angle would be forward-facing.

 ![Real world data Video](https://github.com/shubham-shahh/lidar_map_localizer/blob/v_0_3_Aug_2025/assets/real_world_data.gif)

 ## Currect challanges and Future work

-1) Exploring the learining based matching techniques for robust and rotational accuracies like [BUFFER_X](https://github.com/MIT-SPARK/BUFFER-X)
+1) Exploring learning-based matching techniques for robust translational and rotational accuracies, like[BUFFER_X](https://github.com/MIT-SPARK/BUFFER-X)
-2) Add additional landmark detection module to add robust error flushing mechanism
+2) Adding an additional landmark detection module to provide a robust error-flushing mechanism
 3) Better memory management to work with large scale maps
 4) Improve the perforance of the system to improve the frame rate
-5) Build a framework to maintain accurate and etremely sparse yet informational submaps to ensure the overlap is not a issue for calculating accurate odometry
+5) Building a framework to maintain accurate and extremely sparse yet informative submaps to ensure overlap is not an issue for calculating accurate odometry

 ## Installation